AcademySoftwareFoundation/OpenImageIO/src/doc/imageoutput.rst

 if at all possible.

-Not all format plugins will provide an implementation of ``copy_image()`` (in fact, most will not), but the default implemenatation simply copies pixels one scanline or tile at a time (with decompression/recompression) so it's still safe to call.
+Not all format plugins will provide an implementation of ``copy_image()`` (in fact, most will not), but the default implementation simply copies pixels one scanline or tile at a time (with decompression/recompression) so it's still safe to call.
 Furthermore, even a provided ``copy_image()`` is expected to fall back on the default implementation if the input and output